fpapado/stylelint-plugin-a11y-contemporary/README.md

 ## Usage

-You'll first need to install [Stylelint](https://stylelint.io/user-guide/get-started):
+You will first need to install [Stylelint](https://stylelint.io/user-guide/get-started):

 ```sh